2008 United States House of Representatives elections in Texas: District 27

+Predictions

 District 28

 Conservative Democrat Henry Cuellar won 68% of the vote in 2006 against another Democrat who received 20% of the vote.
 Even though Cuellar is becoming a rising star in the Democratic Party, and has even been seen by some as a potential Democratic challenger to Senator John Cornyn, Cuellar could face a challenge for his seat, which includes Laredo (where Cuellar resides) and areas south of San Antonio, due to his somewhat conservative voting record.
 For instance, Cuellar received the backing of the conservative Club for Growth during his 2006 primary campaign against Ciro Rodriguez, his predecessor, who later went on to win the 23rd District held by Republican Henry Bonilla, whom Cuellar nearly defeated in 2002.
 Cuellar won the Democratic nomination.

+Predictions

 District 29

 Democrat Gene Green of Houston has won re-election easily without facing a primary challenge in this strongly Latino, heavily Democratic district, which covers eastern portions of Houston as well as some of its suburbs.

+Predictions

 District 30

 Incumbent Democratic nominee Eddie Bernice Johnson of Dallas defeated Republican nominee Fred Wood 82.6–15.8%.
 This district includes the inner city areas of Dallas, including its downtown areas, as well as several southern Dallas County suburbs south of the city which boast a large African-American population.

+Predictions

 District 31

 John Carter of Round Rock won 59% of the vote in 2006 against a token Democratic opponent.
-His district, which was created as a result of the 2000 Census, stretches across a large segment of Central Texas from the northern Williamson County suburbs of Austin to the gigantic Fort Hood military base, all the way north to Stephenville.
+His district, which was created as a result of the 2000 census, stretches across a large segment of Central Texas from the northern Williamson County suburbs of Austin to the gigantic Fort Hood military base, all the way north to Stephenville.
 This description of the district would make it an opportunity for the Fighting Dems, a faction of military veterans who are members of the Democratic Party.
 Radio producer Brian P. Ruiz of Hutto won the Democratic nomination.